Learned Threshold Pruning: Method

 with

 The $\sigma_T(.)$ function also appears in subsequent equations and merits some discussion.
 First note that $\sigma_T(w_{kl})$ as given by (\ref{eq:14}) is the derivative of $\text{sigm}((w_{kl}^{2} - \tau_l) / T)$ with respect to $w_{kl}$.
-Since the latter approaches the step function (located at $w_{kl}^2 = \tau_l$) in the limit as $T \xrightarrow{} 0$, it follows that the former, i.e., $\sigma_T(w_{kl})$ would approach a Dirac delta function, meaning that its value over the transitional region is inversely proportional to region's width, i.e.,
+Since the latter approaches the step function (located at $w_{kl}^2 = \tau_l$) in the limit as $T \xrightarrow{} 0$, it follows that the former, i.e., $\sigma_T(w_{kl})$ would approach a Dirac delta function, meaning that its value approaches zero everywhere except over the transitional region where it is inversely proportional to region's width, i.e.,